spaki/salesman-lexical/README.md

 # salesman-lexical
-An way to solve traveling salesman problem, using a kind of "briteforce" lexacal algoritm
+An way to solve traveling salesman problem, using a kind of "briteforce" lexical algoritm